 - Vehicles arriving at the site after midday may not be able to be judged and may be declared ineligible.

-- As entrants of the award you vehicle must be presented in a suitable condition for the competition (suitable means a well presented vehicle without restoration or significant modification)
+- As entrants of the award, your vehicle must be presented in a suitable condition for the competition (suitable means a well-presented vehicle without restoration or significant modification).

-- Minor modifications aimed at ensuring road worthiness and safety of the vehicle (eg. electric starters, seat belts) are permitted.
+- Minor modifications aimed at ensuring roadworthiness and safety of the vehicle (eg. electric starters, seat belts) are permitted and may show signs of sympathetic use.

 - If you decide to withdraw from the award for any reason, please advise the Organisers as soon as possible to avoid any confusion on the day.
 Refunds of award category fees are not available.